Situation-Aware Environment Perception Using a Multi-Layer Attention Map: Situation-aware Environment Perception

 Linkabilities, dependencies on, or interactions between modules w.r.t. cost or performance are modeled by the relations $R$ (see assumption \ref{sec:concept:lemma:relations}).
 Here, strengths and/or weaknesses of specific module combinations can be considered.
 Besides, situation dependent relations can be modeled that dynamically change on a high level, e.g., a lane detection module must be included if the map is identified to be faulty.
 Another example is an object detection module that has only low performance under heavy weather conditions.
 For the implementation of the relations, various possibilities exist.
 In Section~\ref{sec:proof}, we present one option that uses white- and blacklists in the initialization phase as well as in the search for the optimal configuration during runtime.

 Using the pre-defined module linkabilities as static constrains, a set of configuration trees can be constructed.
 The configuration trees only contain valid combination candidates $\mathbb{M}'$ and, thus, reduce the search space for the optimal configuration.
-Their nodes consists of:

-The performance $p_j^{\text{prov}}$ one module provides to the covered regions $r_j$ can be modeled uniform.
+Their nodes consists of:\\[4pt] \\[4pt] The performance $p_j^{\text{prov}}$ one module provides to the covered regions $r_j$ can be modeled uniform.
 The provided aggregated performance $\boldsymbol{p}_j^{\text{prov}}$ is expected to differ between regions, as contributing modules might provide different coverage.

 We propose to construct the set of combination trees with all valid combinations between \textit{source} modules as root nodes and use \textit{non-source} modules in any efficient manner for further tree construction.
 The functional architecture of the perception system is fixed w.r.t. the linkability of modules.
 Hence, the order within $\mathbb{M}'$ is irrelevant and it should be ensured that no module permutations exist within the set.
 This can be done either already during tree construction or by pruning afterwards.
 Constructing the set of configuration trees with only \textit{source} modules at roots, the \textit{coverage requirement}